 With short-term renting, your guests are likely to spend a few days or weeks at most at your property before leaving.
 Because they pay upfront, there is no risk of payment defaults.

 If your vacation rental is located in a tourist hotspot, you might want to reconsider long-term renting or offer it for only part of the year.
 It’s likely that your listing will get a lot of traffic and bookings during the high season.
-In that case, it might only be worthwhile offering an Airbnb long-term rental during your low season.
+In that case, it might only be worthwhile offering a long-term stay during your low season.

 Looking at the net revenue you have made within the year can help you assess if you are still making enough to cover your monthly overhead costs and meet your profit margins by means of short-term renting alone.
 If you are falling short, long-term renting could be a suitable means for you to bring in more revenue.